oalkayacd/D2STATOPTIMIZER/README.md

 ## RDS numbers modCheck?
 - Reload Duration Scale (RDS) numbers currently in use are supplied from https://www.reddit.com/r/CruciblePlaybook/comments/igc6kq/massive_breakdown_of_reload_speed_including/.
 Any missing RDS's can be set manually in config, based on estimates.
 RDSCaps assume 100 handling.

+## Time for Ammo
+- Time until the ammo count updates during the reload.
+Assume 1.0 for shotguns and 0.9 for bows.